Why Counting Calories Sucks!

 High protein diets often ultimately result in lowered calorie intakes without the complicated math of calorie counting.

-So the quality of what your eating, and the mix of macronutrients affects metabolism and how you can read your calorie counts for energy in.
+So the quality of what your eating, and the mix of macronutrients affects digestion metabolism.
+Something you should consider.

 Work a desk job like many and you could be wildly off in your estimations or spot on, depending on the formula used.